-Use the check operation to verify the usability of a machine or resource in the NIM environment.
+The check operation is used to verify the usability of a machine or resource in the NIM environment.

-The command line syntax for the check operation is as follows:
+The command-line syntax for the check operation is as follows:

+'''

 nim -F -o check -a debug=Value TargetName | TargetNames

+'''

-The target of a check operation can be any NIM client, a group of NIM clients, a SPOT resource, or an lpp\source resource.
+The target of a check operation can be any NIM client, a group of NIM clients, a Virtual Input or Server client, a SPOT resource, or a LPP_Source resource.